Jingo88/Just_Another_React_Tutorial/README.md

 * `render(){}` - ES6 syntax.
 This just means `function render(){}`
 * `<HomeComponent/>` - `JSX syntax` inside of the `return / render` of Container
 * All const/containers must have a render function with a return statement, returning an object that represents the virtual DOM
+* The last render is coming from the `react-dom` node module.
+	* The first argument is the main React component we want to be rendered
-* The last render is coming from the `react-dom` node module and we are passing it all of our objects to render to our element with an id of `app`
+	* The second argument is the location in the HTML file that will render it.
+In this example we target the `div` element with an id of `app`

 ##### Containers vs Components